 These are some of the factors to consider when shopping for the best vacuum for pet-parent needs:

 • Pet-specific vacuums.
 Some vacuums include the term “pet” in their name — like the Bissell Pet Hair Eraser Turbo Plus, our pick for Best for Low Prices.
-These pet-specific models typically include cleaning attachments, like brushes and mini motorized tools, that can help get hair off upholstery.
-But these vacuums don’t necessarily offer more suction or higher-quality filters.
+These pet-specific models typically include cleaning attachments, like brushes and mini motorized tools, that remove hair from upholstery.
+However, these vacuums don’t necessarily offer more suction or higher-quality filters.

 Other models — like our Best Overall pick, the Shark Vertex DuoClean — aren’t branded as pet-specific yet have strong suction, anti-tangle brushes and even cleaning attachments for pet hair.

 • Rolling brush design.
-All vacuums have a type of rolling brush with bristles or rubber wipers that pick up dirt as it zooms around your home.
+All vacuums have a type of rolling brush with bristles or rubber wipers that pick up dirt.
 The problem is that hairs, especially long ones, can easily tangle around this brush (or around the wheels near it).
-Not only are these knots hard to remove, they can also cause blockages that weaken suction and prevent debris from passing through.
+These knots aren't just hard to remove — they can also cause blockages that weaken suction and prevent debris from passing through.

 To solve this issue some manufacturers have designed brushes to resist tangles, even from human hair.
 These rollers are typically described as “self-cleaning,” “anti-tangle” or “tangle-free” in product descriptions and are better at preventing knots than the ones on other vacuums.